staticdeploy/staticdeploy/website/docs/reference-entities.md

 bundles are equivalent to docker images.

-Bundles must specify a fallback asset, an asset that will be served to requests that don't match any other asset.
+Bundles must specify a fallback asset, an asset that will be served to requests that don't match any other asset, as well as the status code to use when serving it.

+Bundles can also specify custom headers to be used by StaticDeploy when serving their assets.

-Bundles can be created with the `create-bundle` command of the StaticDeploy cli, by giving it a folder that gets archived into a tar.gz and uploaded to the StaticDeploy backend.
+Bundles can be created with the `bundle` command of the StaticDeploy cli, by giving it a folder that gets archived into a tar.gz and uploaded to the StaticDeploy backend.

 ### Entrypoints

-Entrypoints are the urls at which the StaticDeploy backend serves the static content of bundles.
-Each entrypoint is characterized by two properties:
+Entrypoints are the urls at which StaticDeploy serves the static content of bundles.
+Each entrypoint is usually characterized by two properties:

 - `bundleId`: the id of the bundle to serve
 - `urlMatcher`: a domain + path combination against which incoming requests are